Jonas-Ste/GAD_MBA_FC/README.md

 nohup tcsh -x run_MBA_full.txt > diary.txt &
 ```
 For details please refer to the MBA help file linked above.
+The folder "exemplary_output" contains the the results from the Bayesian multilevel model that are reported in the manuscript.
+The R-Workspace file containing the results is also used in the "04_Figures"-section to create Figure 1 and 2.
 Please note that the final outputs will not exactly match the results reported in the manuscript and supplement due to nature of randomness involved in the simulations run in this script.
 They will, however, always be very close to each other.

 ## 04_Figures
-The script "create_raincloudplot_Figure1.R" recreates Panel B of Figure 1, the raincloud plots of the vmPFC-PMI z-scores for each group individually.
+The script "create_raincloudplot_Figure1.R" recreates Panel B of Figure 3, the raincloud plots of the vmPFC-PMI z-scores for each group individually.
-The file "Figure1_Illustrator_File.ai" is a project-file for Adobe Illustrator used to create Figure 1 with panels A and B. Please note that Adobe Illustrator, a commercial software, is needed in order to view and edit this file.
-The file "Figure3_CONSORT_diagram.pptx" recreates the CONSORT diagram of the study.
+The file "Figure1_Illustrator_File.ai" is a project-file for Adobe Illustrator used to create Figure 3 with panels A and B. Please note that Adobe Illustrator, a commercial software, is needed in order to view and edit this file.
+The file "Figure4_CONSORT_diagram.pptx" recreates the CONSORT diagram of the study.
 The "raw_figures"-subfolder contains the raw figures produced from both files/scripts in high-resolution PDF format.
-Since Figure2 is created in the process of running the MBA analysis (see 03_MBA_analysis) it is not included here.
+Since Figure 1 and 2 are created in the process of running the MBA analysis (see 03_MBA_analysis) they are not included here.